 What is Dyspareunia?

-The medical term for painful intercourse is dyspareunia (dis-puh-ROO-nee-uh), defined as persistent or recurrent genital pain that occurs just before, during or after intercourse1.
+The medical term for painful sex is dyspareunia (dis-puh-ROO-nee-uh), defined as persistent or recurrent genital pain that occurs just before, during or after intercourse1.
 Talk to your doctor if you’re having painful intercourse.
 Treatments can eliminate or lessen this common problem.

 The most common type of painful sex for people with endometriosis occurs with deep vaginal penetration, as shown in the image below2.

 When you have sex, you might feel pain at the entrance of your vagina.
 This is described as superficial pain.

 Entry pain is commonly caused by a different condition called provoked vestibulodynia (ves-ti-byew-low-DIH-NIA) not endometriosis6 .
 This can feel like pain, burning, stinging, stabbing, or rawness at the opening of the vagina.
 The discomfort can be constant, or only happen when the area is touched5.